If you’re a Mac Voiceover user, there’s one word you absolutely hate hearing, the B word.

 As mentioned earlier, a lack of available disk space can be a leading cause of slower than expected performance.
 To make the best use of your Mac’s internal storage, macOS includes tools that let you store files remotely in order to save space locally, as well as other options to delete unnecessary files.

 To view recommendations and set options, choose Apple > About this Mac, and select the, “Storage,” radio button in the toolbar.
 In the scroll area, click the, “Manage,” button next to your startup disk, usually called Macintosh HD.
-The resulting dialog shows a table with options to store files in iCloud, remove watched iTunes movies and tv shows, and automatically remove items from the trash after thirty days.
+The resulting dialog shows a table with options to store files in iCloud, remove watched movies and tv shows, review and remove space intensive apps and resources, and automatically remove items from the trash after thirty days.

-You can also view large files, as well as the contents of your Documents and Downloads folders, places where files commonly accumulate.
+You can also view large files, as well as the contents of your Downloads folder or any other folder where files could accumulate.

 When you store files in iCloud, they will still appear in the Finder as normal.
 Pressing Command O or a similar action to open that file will cause it to download to your computer where you can work with it as normal.
 Files that you haven’t opened recently will be offloaded to iCloud.
 More information about iCloud can be found in this guide.